Novicetheaf/data-centric-dev-kawasaki-reviews/README.md

 ### Strategy

 For this project I wanted a motorcycle review site specifically for kawasaki motorcycles.
-My aim was to evoke a positive emotional response from the user when they visited my site, and provide them with information regarding certain models of kawasaki motorcycles, they coud read reviews from critics, or users, they could edit a user review, delete and add their very own review or a particular model from the set models in the schemea.
+My aim was to evoke a positive emotional response from the user when they visited my site, and provide them with information regarding certain models of kawasaki motorcycles, they coud read reviews from critics, or users, they could edit a user review, delete and add their very own review or a particular model from the set models in the schema.

 In this project my goal was to create consistancy in design flow, and colour schemes, as well as showing CRUD functionality.
 The web site is designed mobile first, in regards to content layout and css media queries, but the site does respond well on desktop, laptop and tablet screens.